18F/federal-grant-reporting/README.md

 Once you can access the admin interface for the project, you'll be able to create fake finding data locally.

-Start by adding a new Finding record: http://127.0.0.1:8000/admin/resolve_findings/finding/add/.
+Start by adding and saving a new Finding record: http://127.0.0.1:8000/admin/resolve_findings/finding/add/.

 ### See the project locally